stevenjlho/leetcode/solutions/19. Remove Nth Node From End of List/README.md

 # Approach

-1. Starting with both `fast` and `slow` at the head is a logical first step.
+1. Starting with `fast` and `slow` at the head is the correct setup for the two-pointer method.
 2. Advance `fast` by `n` Steps.
 This creates a gap of `n` nodes between `fast` and `slow`, which is crucial for identifying the Nth node from the end.
 3. If `fast` is null after advancing `n` steps, the head is the Nth node from the end.
 Returning `head.next` effectively removes the head.
 4. Move `fast` and `slow` Until `fast` reaches the end.
 This ensures that when `fast` reaches the end of the list, `slow` will be just before the Nth node from the end.